Lilferrit/eggcount/larvaecount/docs/user_guide.md

     large dark blobs in the image.
 - `Filter Kernel Width (Pixels)`: Width (in pixels) of the elliptical filter.
 - `Filter Kernel Height (Pixels)`: Height (in pixels) of the elliptical filter.

+### YoloV8 (Coming Soon!!)

+Deep learning implementation of the larvae/pupae counter.
+Not only should a deep learning approach have far less parameters to tune, it should perform **much** better than the old-school computer vision approaches currently in use.